 "This is, I believe, truly revolutionary," manager of integrated resource planning at LADWP James Barner told the board.

 The Eland Solar + Storage Center is the product of over 130 proposals and would be the first integrated battery/photovoltaic system for the LADWP, the utility said.
-The project will be built out in two phases, with 200 MW of storage and a 100 MW four-hour battery system over a 25-year PPA, slated to begin service in April 2023.
+The project will be built out in two phases, starting with 200 MW of solar and 400 MWh of battery storage over a 25-year PPA, slated to begin service in April 2023.

 The center "maximizes existing transmission capacity because it can deliver the full output during most of the year," said Barner.
 The solar portion of the project is intended to act as generation from roughly 7 a.m. to 7 p.m., and the battery will kick in from 7 p.m. to 11 p.m., depending on system needs, according to the utility.